ivy-llc/ivy/docs/partial_source/contributing/12_type_hints.rst

 wrapper code if no :code:`out` argument is detected in the backend signature, which is why we should only add it if the wrapped backend function itself supports the :code:`out` argument, which will result in a more efficient inplace update.

-Flexible Functions
+Nestable Functions
 ------------------

 Most functions in the Ivy API can also consume and return :code:`ivy.Container` instances in place of the **any** of the function arguments. if an :code:`ivy.Container` is passed, then the function is mapped across all of the leaves of this container.
-Because of this feature, we refer to these functions as as *flexible* functions.
+Because of this feature, we refer to these functions as as *nestable* functions.
-However, because so many functions in the Ivy API are indeed *flexible* functions, and because this flexibility applies to **every** argument, every type hint for these functions should technically be extended like so: :code:`Union[original_type, ivy.Container]`.
+However, because so many functions in the Ivy API are indeed *nestable* functions, and because this flexibility applies to **every** argument, every type hint for these functions should technically be extended like so: :code:`Union[original_type, ivy.Container]`.
 However, this would be very cumbersome, and would only serve to hinder the readability of the docs.
-Therefore, we simply omit these :code:`ivy.Container` type hints from *flexible* functions, and instead mention in the docstring whether the function is *flexible* or not.
+Therefore, we simply omit these :code:`ivy.Container` type hints from *nestable* functions, and instead mention in the docstring whether the function is *nestable* or not.